coreybobco/generativepoetrypy/README.md

 ##### Docker

-### How to Use
-Run Python interactive shell from Docker
+Use docker-compose to launch a container in which the module is installed and enter the Python interactive shell within.

 ```
+docker-compose build .
 docker-compose up -d
 docker-compose run app python
 ```

+### How to Use
 Things to try:
 ```
 from utils import *